SungardAS/condensation/docs/intrinsic-functions.md

 <a name="IntrinsicFunctions"></a>

 ## IntrinsicFunctions
-Handlebars helpers that will create AWS Intrinsic Functions
+Helpers that will create AWS Intrinsic Functions

 **Kind**: global namespace